Monocouche Render Cost

 Paint Over Existing Render

-Prices for masonry paint vary, but you can find 5-litre tubs for around £15, giving you a cost range of between £10 to £25 per m².
-This equates to £800 to £2,000 for supply costs only for a two-bed semi-detached house.
-You will then need to add on equipment costs, such as scaffolding, as well as factoring in your labourer’s day rate.
+Prices for masonry paint vary, but you can find 5-litre tubs for around £15, giving you a cost range of £10 to £25 per m², equating to £800 to £2,000 for a two-bed semi-detached house, plus scaffolding and your labourer's day rate.

 Removing Existing Rendering: Considerations and Costs for Monocouche Rendering

-The condition of your existing rendering will directly impact the price you pay for its removal — and subsequent repairs to the substrate, if needed.
+The condition of your current rendering will directly impact the price you pay for its removal and subsequent repairs to the substrate, if needed.

 For example, if you currently have pebbledash rendering on your property, you will likely want to remove it to ensure you get an even application of your new monocouche render.
 The cost of removing pebbledash render can be anywhere from £2,100 to £7,800 and above (depending on your house size.)